intarchboard/draft-iab-rfc4052bis/draft-krishnan-iab-rfc4052bis.md

 # Acknowledgments
 {:numbered="false"}

-This document was developed as part of a conversation regarding the management of {{RFC4053}}, and the authors of that document contributed significantly to it.
-Also, this version of the document has been improved over its predecessor by several suggestions from Stephen J.
+{{RFC4052}} was authored by Leslie Daigle and developed as part of a conversation regarding the management of {{RFC4053}}, and the authors of that document contributed significantly to it as well.

-Trowbridge, Peter Saint-Andre, Michael Patton, Bert Wijnen, Fred Baker, Scott Bradner, Scott Brim, Avri Doria, Allison Mankin, Thomas Narten, Russ Housley and Dan Romasanu.
+This version of the document contains signification text from {{RFC4052}}, however, more updates to all parts of the text are expected in the process.